vipularathi/trade_check/README.md

 Objective =>
 Check the dropcopy file and the internal consolidated trade file to see weather all the entiries are matching or not.

-How to run =>
-1. Make 2 folder in the main directory named Our_file and Their_file.
+Old check -
-2. Paste the internal consolidated trade file in Our_file folder.
+make sure that the net position files i.e inhouse consolidated trade file are consolidated into one excel file and pasted into the Our_file folder.
+Name of the excel file should be in the format - Output_02-Dec-24 15-34-51.excel make sure that the dropcopy files for each individual server is pasted into the Their_file folder.
-3. Ensure that the dropcopy file names are in the format - dropcopy_MAIN_positions_20241108_161951
+Name of the dropcopy files should follow the format - dropcopy_BACKUP_positions_20241202_154346.xlsx Run the batch file - start_check.bat

+New Check -
+make sure that the net position files i.e inhouse consolidated trade file are downloaded for each server and pasted into the Our_file folder.
-4. Paste the dropcopy files in the Their_file folder.
+Name of the csv file should be in the format - net_positions_BACKUP_20241202.csv make sure that the dropcopy files for each individual server is pasted into the Their_file folder.
-5. Run the batch file - start_check.bat
+Name of the dropcopy files should follow the format - dropcopy_BACKUP_positions_20241202_154346.xlsx Run the batch file - start_check.bat